We have two therapy dogs on campus to support our students mental and social wellbeing.

 Having therapy dogs in schools and colleges has been proven to reduce anxiety in students and improve mental and social wellbeing.

-We will have two therapy dogs at the college
+We have two therapy dogs at the college

 I’m sure you’ll all agree that implementing a therapy dog scheme is a great achievement for the college and will be of tremendous benefit to our college community.